HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_to_production.md

 ## Limitations

 - Establish single sign-on \(SSO\) across HCL Digital Experience 9.5 container deployments that share Digital Asset Management services.
-Each deployment requires to share the same user and group definitions across all participating environments.
+Each deployment is required to share the same user and group definitions across all participating environments.
 - Assign the required access control to Digital Asset Management collections to prevent images used during development and authoring from showing up in production rendering for end users.